-Connect to your NICE DCV Session
+Connect to your NICE DCV Session on Linux

 Head over to your AWS console and find the details of your new running instance including public IP address to login.
 After logging in via ssh you should see (in case of Linux) the following

 nvidia-smi information which shows that the g3s is equipped with half of an nvidia M60 GPU with 8GB and uses nVidia driver 430.30: